Gender and migration

 Latin America and the Caribbean

 At 50.5 per cent, female migrants accounted for a slightly higher share than male migrants in the international migrant stock in Oceania at mid-year 2020 (UN DESA, 2020).
-In the two decades between 2000 and 2020, the estimated number of female migrants increased slightly faster than male international migrants in Oceania (ibid.).
+In the two decades between mid-year 2000 and mid-year 2020, the estimated number of female migrants increased slightly faster than male international migrants in Oceania (ibid.).

 Data on gender and migration are collected and analyzed separately for male and female migrants.
 Although sex-disaggregated data are not always collected, major data sources that collect sex-disaggregated migration-related data are population censuses, administrative registers, and sample surveys such as labor force surveys and income and living condition surveys.
 Data from these data sources are compiled in databases.
 The following are the databases on migration disaggregated by sex.